chinamike65/hugo-tuolesi/content/book3/book3en.md

 Just as the roots of a tree die, so will the branches and leaves of the tree.

 The foundation of all merits and virtues is the power of faith in the guru.
 If you lose your faith in the guru and slander the guru, you will not only fail.
 When achievement occurs, even the original merit will be lost.

-(2) Sins of Violating the Master's Words
+(2) Sins of Disobeying the Master's Words

 The guru taught the disciples how to study.
-If the disciples don't do it, they can't follow the teachings, which means that they have violated the master's words.
+If the disciples don't do it, they can't follow the teachings, which means that they have disobeyed the master's words.

-What is the sin of violating the teacher's words?
+What is the sin of disobeying the teacher's words?

-Contrary to the teacher's words, there are many disasters in this life, and you will go to hell in the next life.
-"Vajra Account Tantra" is a Tantra of the Supreme Yoga Department of Tantra.
-The "Vajra Account Tantra" says:
+Going against the teacher's words, there are many disasters in this life, and you will go to hell in the next life.

+"Indestructible Tent Tantra" is a Tantra of the Supreme Yoga class of Tantra.
+The "Indestructible Tent Tantra" says:

 Disciples who have received empowerment,